prit3010/ShowroomFEED/README.md

 # Showroom Feed

 This is a showroom feed application that renders the boards and showrooms that are stored in a database(MongoDB) and stores UserActivity on the webpage like User Clicks and Hovering.
+The user activity is bulked in grouops of 10 before pushing to the MongoDB.

 ## How to Run?
 1. Clone the backend portion [https://github.com/prit3010/ShowroomFEED-backend/tree/main](https://github.com/prit3010/ShowroomFEED-backend/tree/main)